 Day Five: Phi Phi Islands

-Set off for the Phi Phi Islands, which not only continue the pattern of jaw-dropping idyllic scenery but offer a rich variety of things to do and see.
+Set off for the Phi Phi Islands, which not only continue the pattern of jaw-dropping idyllic scenery in our Thailand yacht charter itinerary, but also offer a rich variety of things to do and see.
 Phi Phi Don is the place to be if you want to experience the legendary nightlife of Thailand, complete with blasting music shows, regular festivals and sun-kissed backpackers.
 By contrast, Phi Phi Leh is another popular island that is completely uninhabited except for National Park guards, so you’re sure to find yourself your own little spot of paradise among the curved bleached beaches, towering cliffs and stunning jungle interiors.
 From the luscious beaches to the cultural experiences, the Phi Phi Islands have it all, so leave your afternoon anchorage after dinner and don’t be afraid to indulge a little.

 Day Six: Koh Racha Yai